 One of my favorite Saveur excursions was yesterday's rice harvest.
 We visited a beautiful local farm in the heart of the Ace Basin, where I got to see a rice field for the first time ever, and we all got to harvest rice with scythes and all.
 We are food bloggers, after all, so this mostly turned into spending twenty minutes photographing rice (many hilarious #caughtgramming photos resulted).

 Rice is a staple of Assyrian cuisine, and it is often found alongside our other key staple, yogurt.
 We (along with many Middle Eastern cultures) enjoy yogurt on top of stuffed grape leaves, and we often eat it with savory toppings like za'atar and olive oil.
-There's also the distinctively Assyrian booshala, or yogurt and swiss chard soup, as well as gurdthu, or yogurt rice pudding.
+There's also the distinctively Assyrian booshala, or yogurt and swiss chard soup, as well as gurdthu, or yogurt rice porridge.

 My main concern when writing about gurdthu (and booshala for that matter) is that most people find it a hard food to wrap their heads around.
 With booshala, the idea of hot, savory yogurt sounds totally unfamiliar (although there are so many dishes in western cuisines which feature savory sour cream, crème fraîche, and cream cheese).